Guidelines for Abstract Submission

 Abstract Assignment Notification

-Only submitting authors will be notified by e-mail in Early-July 2021, if their abstract has been accepted.
-Date, time and type of their presentation will be confirmed.
+Only submitting authors will be notified by e-mail in Early-July 2023, if their abstract has been accepted.
+The date, time and type of their presentation will be confirmed.
 It is the responsibility of the submitter to notify the other co-authors of the outcome decision.
 PReS and the Scientific Programme Committee do not correspond on the reasons of acceptance/rejection of an abstract.
 Instructions for oral presentation and poster preparation will be e-mailed in due course to the submitting authors.

 Withdrawal of an Abstract